 - Can you tell me a bit about yourself... and what you or your company does?

-- Can you describe the product you have been using?
+- Can you describe the product or service you have been using?

-- What problems was your business having before using the product?
+- What problems was your business having before using this product or service?

-- How has the product been a solution to your problem?
+- How has this product or service been a solution to your problem?

-- How has the product saved your business time or money?
+- How has this product or service saved your business time or money?

-- Why did you choose the product over others?
+- Why did you choose this product or service over others?

-- How has the product removed stress or frustration in your work?
+- How has this product or service removed stress or frustration in your work?

-- Would you recommend to someone looking for a similar product?
+- What would you say to someone looking for a similar product or service?

 Patient Testimonial Questions

-Patient story videos can be very powerful if done correctly.
+Patient story videos are important element of healthcare video production can be very powerful if done correctly.
 The key to a successful patient story is focusing on the patient.
-Ask questions about their passions and interests, family, and what brings them joy.
+Ask questions about their passions and interests, family and what brings them joy.
 Usually they will open up about how a certain medical problem was getting in the way of their life.